 - Hold it for 5-10 seconds until you see the LED light flash yellow.
 Release the button when that happens.

-- Wait a little until the LED light turns solid red.
+- Wait for a minute until the LED light turns solid white.

 However, if it continues to blink you can factory reset the Eero to its default settings.